Character Overview

 - Rabbit Paw will increase their pickup droprate.

-- Enemies killed by allies are effected by Impact Wrists.
+- Enemies killed by allies are affected by Impact Wrists.

 - Allies killing enemies will cause Trigger Fingers to proc for the player.